-The D-Link SECURICAM Network DCS-6620 PTZ (Pan, Tilt, and Zoom) Internet Camera is a full featured surveillance system that connects to an Ethernet, Fast Ethernet or broadband Internet connection to provide remote high-quality 2-Way Full Duplex audio, and 10x optical and 10x digital zoom1 forgreater clarity and detail from your recordings.
-The DCS-6620 is the latest product added to the D-Link SECURICAM Network line.
-The DCS-6620 PTZ Internet Camera differs from a conventional PC Camera because it is a stand-alone system with a built-in CPU and Web server, capable of solving demanding security and home/office monitoring needs.
-The PTZ Internet Camera can be accessed remotely, and controlled, from any PC or notebook computer over the Internet from anywhere in the world.
+The D-Link SECURICAM Network DCS-6620G 802.11g PTZ (Pan, Tilt, and Zoom) Internet Camera is a full featured surveillance system that connects to an Ethernet, Fast Ethernet wireless or broadband Internet connection to provide remote high-quality 2-Way Full Duplex audio, and 10x optical and 10x digital zoom1 for greater clarity and detail from your recordings.
+The DCS-6620G is the latest product added to the D-Link SECURICAM Network line.
+The DCS-6620G 802.11g PTZ Internet Camera differs from a conventional PC Camera because it is a stand-alone system with a built-in CPU and Web server, capable of solving demanding security and home/office monitoring needs.
+The 802.11g PTZ Internet Camera can be accessed remotely, and controlled, from any PC or notebook computer over the Internet from anywhere in the world.
 Simple installation procedures, along with the built-in Web-based interface offers easy integration to your network environments.